2836 Garden Street

 To ensure that the water you need will be there when you turn on the tap, we strive to manage our water supply and optimize its use through programs such as well maintenance and rehabilitation, aquifer recharge, reclaimed water expansion, and proactive conservation efforts that promote efficient water use.

-The final phase of the Area IV Wellfield was completed this past February and Titusville now receives 2.75 million gallons of water per day from Area IV.
+The final phase of the Area IV Wellfield was completed in February, 2016 and Titusville now receives 2.75 million gallons of water per day from Area IV.

 The initial phase of the Area IV Wellfield came online in late 2012.
 At startup, approximately 245,000 gallons of raw water per day was pumped from the wellfield to Titusville’s Mourning Dove Water Production Plant.
 The flow rate from the wellfield increased to 0.75 million gallons of water per day (mgd) when the first phase was completed in 2013.